Scarlet tanager: Threats and status

-Exposure and starvation can occasionally kill scarlet tanagers, especially when exceptionally cold or wet weather hits eastern North America.
+In unusually cold weather, scarlet tanagers may succumb to exposure and starvation from a lack of insect prey.
 They often die from collisions with man-made objects including TV and radio towers, buildings and cars.
 Beyond failure due to brood parasitism of brown-headed cowbirds (Molothrus ater), predation is the primary direct cause of nesting failures.
 In one study, 69–78% of nests were preyed upon.
 Recorded nest predators are primarily avian like blue jays (Cyanocitta cristata), common grackles (Quiscalus quiscula) and American crows (Corvus brachyrhynchos), although others such as squirrels, chipmunks, raccoons (Procyon lotor), domestic cats (Felis catus), and snakes take a heavy toll.
 Raptorial birds hunt and kill many scarlet tanagers from fledgling throughout their adult lives, including all three North American Accipiter species, merlins (Falco columbarius), and owls, including eastern screech owls (Megascops asio), barred owls (Strix varia), long-eared owls (Asio otus), and short-eared owls (Asio flammeus).

 Scarlet tanagers birds do best in the forest interior, where they are less exposed to predators and brood parasitism by the brown-headed cowbird.
 Being a bird that evolved to breed in forest interior and not exposed to the brown cowbird prior to habitat fragmentation, scarlet tanagers have not evolved any defensive strategies to cope with it.
 Where forest fragmentation occurs, which is quite widespread, the scarlet tanager suffers high rates of predation and brood parasitism in small forest plots and is often absent completely from plots less than a minimum size.
 Their nests are typically built on horizontal tree branches.
-Specifically, their numbers are declining in some areas due to habitat fragmentation, but the IUCN still classifies the scarlet tanager as being of least concern.
+As of 2025, the global population of scarlet tanagers is estimated to be 2.6 million mature individuals; this population is expected to be declining, but the IUCN classifies the scarlet tanager as being a species of least concern.